Connect with us

 “Extending a very personal and sincere Congratulations to Marcus Thompson on being named 13th President of @JacksonStateU,” Hudson wrote.
 “As a proud alumnus I am proud to stand in support as you work for the betterment of my Dear Old College Home.”

-After Hudson resigned, IHL allegedly planned to make Thompson the president earlier this year until, the lawsuit states, Elayne Hayes-Anthony “garnered more support … during the executive to discuss the matter.”
+After Hudson resigned, IHL allegedly planned to make Thompson the president earlier this year until, the lawsuit states, Elayne Hayes-Anthony “garnered more support … during the executive session to discuss the matter.”
 She became the temporary acting president.

 Before Hudson was a special assistant to the president, he had been the university’s chief operating/diversity officer and Title IX coordinator, according to an IHL press release about his appointment.
 The lawsuit alleges he did not supervise any employees in his capacity as diversity officer.